JetBrains/amper/docs/src/user-guide/builtin-tech/lombok.md

 ---
 description: |
   Project Lombok is a Java library that generates getters, setters, builders, and other boilerplate code from annotations.
-Amper provides support for it out of the box.
+Kargo provides support for it out of the box.
 ---
 # :intellij-lombok: Lombok

 [Project Lombok](https://projectlombok.org/) is a Java library that generates getters, setters, builders, and other boilerplate code from annotations.

-Amper provides the `settings.lombok` option to configure Lombok conveniently in your project:
+Kargo provides the `settings.lombok` option to configure Lombok conveniently in your project:
 ```yaml
 settings:
   lombok: enabled
 ```

-When Lombok is enabled, Amper adds the `lombok` dependency, the annotation processor for Java, and the Kotlin compiler plugin.
+When Lombok is enabled, Kargo adds the `lombok` dependency, the annotation processor for Java, and the Kotlin compiler plugin.

 You can also customize the version of the Lombok library using the full form of the configuration: